 Allah will raise and lower the status of people

 The Prophet (PBUH) states in a Hadith recorded by Imam Muslim that Allah would exalt some people and degrade others, by the Quran.
 Therefore, those who recite the Holy Book and act upon it are in an advantageous position.
 On the contrary, those who don’t do so will be at a loss.
 In a similar vein, one must realize that those who are most knowledgeable about the Quran are the ones most qualified to lead the prayer and fulfill the role of Imam – showing how Allah exalts those who hold the Holy Book dear to their hearts.

-The many virtues of reading the Glorious Quran in Ramadan
+The many benefits of reciting the Quran in Ramadan

 Reciting the Quran is an extraordinary thing in Ramadan.
 This is because Jibrael (a.s.) used to revise the Holy Book in the blessed month with the Prophet (PBUH).
 It is considered to be a highly rewarding act.
 It was the habit of the Salaf to recite the Holy Book frequently in Ramadan and to complete it at least once, if possible.
-Allah says in Surah Baqarah, verse 185: “The month of Ramadhan [is that] in which was revealed the Qur’an.”
+Allah says in Surah Al-Baqarah that Ramadan is the month of the revelation of the Quran.